python-lml/lml/docs/source/lml_log.rst

 .. image:: _static/images/loading_sequence.svg

-three Chef instances were discovered: robotchef_britishcuisine.fry.Fry, robotchef_britishcuisine.bake.Bake and robotchef.robot_cuisine.electricity.Boost.
+Three Chef plugins were discovered: robotchef_britishcuisine.fry.Fry, robotchef_britishcuisine.bake.Bake and robotchef.robot_cuisine.electricity.Boost.
 However, they are not imported yet.
 When the robotchef try to look up a plugin, it logs "get a plugin called".
 And it is actual time when a plugin is imported.